Coherent multiple-antenna block-fading channels at finite blocklength: The rank 1 case

 \section{The rank 1 case}

-When $H$ is rank 1, for example in the MISO case $n_t > n_r = 1$, the MIMO-BF channel has multiple input distributions that achieve capacity, as shown in Theorem~\ref{thm:caid_conds}.
+When $H$ is rank 1, for example in the MISO case, i.e. $n_t > n_r = 1$, the MIMO-BF channel has multiple input distributions that achieve capacity, as shown in Theorem~\ref{thm:caid_conds}.
 Theorem~\ref{thm:mimo_dispersion} proved that the dispersion in the general MIMO-BF channel is given by~\eqref{eq:vmindef}, where we minimize the conditional variance of the information density over the set of caids.
-Here, we analyze the minimizers in this expression over the set of input distributions that achieve capacity.
+In this section, we analyze those minimizers for the rank 1 case, which turns out to be non-trivial.